tamarin-prover/tamarin-prover/src/001_introduction.md

 of two transition systems.

 Tamarin provides two ways of constructing proofs.
-It has an efficient, fully automated mode that uses heuristics to guide proof search.
+It has an efficient, fully *automated mode* that uses heuristics to guide proof search.
 If the tool's automated proof search terminates, it returns either a proof of correctness (for an unbounded number of threads and fresh values) or a counterexample (i.e., an attack).
-Due to the undecidable nature of most properties in our setting, the tool may not terminate.
-In such cases, users may use an interactive mode enables to explore the proof states, inspect attack graphs, and seamlessly combine manual proof guidance with automated proof search.
+However, since the correctness of security protocols is an undecidable problem, the tool will not always terminate.
+In such cases, users may use Tamarin's
+*interactive mode*  to explore the proof states, inspect attack graphs, and seamlessly combine manual proof guidance with automated proof search.